 Is there a Lafayette application fee?

-Yes, we assess one time processing fee of $50.00.
-This applies to all programs, even if you split your applications across different health professions school/programs (e.g., allopathic and osteopathic medical schools; dental and medical schools; medical and podiatric schools, medical schools and postbac programs, etc.).
+Yes, we assess a one time processing fee of $50.00.
+This applies to all programs, even if you split your applications across different health professions school/programs (e.g., allopathic and osteopathic medical schools; medical and podiatric schools, medical schools and postbac programs, etc.).